chris1837-prog/my_layered-infra/aws-infra/modules/network/README.md

 - `variables.tf`: Declares all input variables required by the module, such as CIDR blocks, subnet counts, and tags.
 Customize these to fit your environment.
 - `outputs.tf`: Exposes key resource attributes (e.g., VPC ID, subnet IDs, security group IDs) for use by parent modules or other resources.
 - `versions.tf`: Specifies the required Terraform and provider versions to ensure compatibility and reproducibility.
 - `examples/basic_usage/`: Internal test configuration for validating the module.
-Not intended as user documentation or reference.
+Not intended as user documentation or usage example.

 ## Usage Example